Bringing Families Together Through Immigration

 One of the most important steps in family-based immigration is filing Form I-130, Petition for Alien Relative.
 This form establishes the family relationship between a U.S. citizen or lawful permanent resident (LPR) and the relative they wish to sponsor for a green card.

-At Abogados Karlin, we understand that this first step is critical.
+At Karlin & Karlin, we understand that this first step is critical.
 Mistakes or missing documents can lead to long delays, denials, or even lost opportunities.
-Our bilingual team has more than 40 years of experience helping families file successful I-130 petitions and move forward toward reunification.
+Our bilingual team has more than 40 years of experience helping families file successful I-130 petitions for alien relatives and move forward toward reunification.

 Table of Contents